micmus4/FileManager/README.md

  - sort elements of directories based on their name or date/time creation.
 Those options can be applied to both ascending and descending order.
  - copy file/directory to another directory by dragging them from one list and dropping them over to another list.
 If user copies directory consisting of other files/directories, those files/directories will also be copied to the newly copied directory.

-The project has already created documentation in src/doc directory.

 Images: